Balancingrock/Swiftfire/README.md

 - Out of the box support for static websites
 - Handles multiple domains
 - Sessions are supported
+- Accounts are supported
 - Client forwarding (to other hosts or a different port on the same host)
 - Integrated usage statistics (page visits)
 - Blacklisting (refusal of service) on IP basis for Server and per domain
 - Supports HTTP1.0 and HTTP1.1
 - Supports HTTPS
+- Web based interface for Swiftfire Administrator
 - Custom pages for errors (for example the infamous 404 page not found)
 - Logging of received headers possible
 - Logging of missing pages (404)